What does a Pulse Oximeter tell you?

 - Pulse oximetry struggles to distinguish between different forms of haemoglobin, such as carbo-xyhaemoglobin (haemoglobin combined with carbon monoxide) and methaemoglobin, and can prevent the oximeter working accurately.

-- Nail varnish may cause falsely low readings with most pulse oximeters, especially those coloured blue or black.
+- Nail varnish may cause falsely low readings with most Fingertip Pulse Oximeters, especially those nail varnishes coloured blue or black.
 However the units are not affected by jaundice, dark skin or anaemia.

 For these reasons, we must stress that any medical monitoring or measurement device should really be used to confirm what you suspect to be the case.
 If you think your own or a patient’s oxygen saturation level is lower than “normal”, the oximeter should be used to confirm this.